matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 For example shopping cart.
 This event is triggered by bounded context order process, and it is received by the bounded contexts shipping and payment to initiate shipping and invoicing of the order.

-191) Boundary Testing and its importance in software testing?
+191) Boundary Testing and its importance in software testing? // here
 Answer: Defect identification: Boundary conditions are often where software defects, such as overflow, out-of-memory errors, or unexpected behavior.
 Robustness: Application handle extreme inputs gracefully.
 Security.